helenebm98/EAM-AX7-TEST1703/06_Objects.md

-++Example++: You set up a counter for "Production hours" and add the object type "Truck Engine".
+**Example:** You set up a counter for "Production hours" and add the object type "Truck Engine".
 When that counter is updated, a related counter "Oil" is also updated with the same counter values.
 The setup in **Counters** includes the setup on "Hours".
 Also, on the "Oil" counter, the object type "Truck Engine" should be added to the **Object types** FastTab to ensure the counter relation.
 See the screenshot below for the setup on the Hours and Oil counters.